dev4press/gd-forum-manager-for-bbpress/readme.txt

 * Ability to override existing actions for additional control

 = bbPress Plugin Versions =
-GD Forum Manager supports bbPress 2.5.12 or newer.
-But, you should be using this plugin with bbPress 2.6 or newer.
+GD Forum Manager supports bbPress 2.6.2 or newer.
 Older bbPress versions are not supported!

 = More Free Dev4Press plugins for bbPress =
 * [GD bbPress Attachments](https://wordpress.org/plugins/gd-bbpress-attachments/) - attachments for topics and replies